Employment Opportunities

 ORGANIZATION OVERVIEW

-The Columbus Council on World Affairs is a non-partisan, non-profit organization with a 47-year history of delivering high-quality education on cross-cultural understanding and current global affairs.
+The Columbus Council on World Affairs is a non-partisan, non-profit organization with a 50-year history of delivering high-quality education on cross-cultural understanding and current global affairs.

 POSITION SUMMARY

-The Communications Intern will support the Communications department of the CCWA.
-The intern will work primarily with the Communications & Grants Manager on efforts related to content creation, social media management, and database management.
-The Intern will also work with the rest of the team to address fundraising efforts related to marketing and communications, database and donor relations, and other efforts as needed.
+The Marketing & Communications Intern will support the Marketing & Communications department of the CCWA.
+The intern will work primarily with the Director of Marketing & Communications on efforts related to content creation, social media management, and multimedia storytelling.
+The Intern will also work with the rest of the team to address fundraising efforts related to marketing and communications.

 • Develop ways to tell the Global Scholars Diploma story by highlighting student projects, accomplishments, and community impact